 TechThought: Silver Lightning Concept Car

-Back in 1932, Mercedes Benz had came out with their Motor and Formula One racing car, The Silver Arrow.
+Back in 1932, Mercedes Benz had came out with their motor and Formula One racing car, the Silver Arrow.
 The Silver Arrow was very successful, and the most popular car for german racers in the 1930s.
-The trademark white for Germany decorating the car, the Silver Arrow won many competitions.
+The trademark white, for Germany, decorating the car, the Silver Arrow won many competitions.
 It even won the French Grand Prix 1-2-3.
-This type of car was a source of pride to the company and country, and it only made sense to preserve it’s greatness.
+This type of car was a source of pride to the company and country, and it was only logical to preserve it’s greatness.

 79 years later, at the 2011 LA Design Challenge, Mercedes Benz were showing off their concept car, Silver Lighting.
 Silver Lightning, as you may have guessed, was inspired by Silver Arrow, reintroducing the pride of Mercedes prowess in the racing sport.

 As part of their presentation, they made a short film about the car:

 Silver Lightning was not only inspired by Silver Arrow, it was also inspired by classic sci-fi movies, as is a lot of technology today.
 Think about it.
 The flip-up communicators from Star Trek.
 In the Silver Lighning’s case, the futuristic lights on the wheels were inspired by Tron: Legacy, and the shape was inspired by Star Wars: Episode II.
 Along with science fiction, the Silver Lightning embodies everything we want the future to be like: flashy, slick, technologically advanced, and as cool as heck.